+A. MINOR INFRACTIONS

-Behavior Qualifying for Minor Disciplinary Measures.
+- Behavior Qualifying for Minor Disciplinary Measures.
+Minor disciplinary offenses are those acts of misconduct which interfere with

-Minor disciplinary offenses are those acts of misconduct which interfere with orderly classroom procedures, school functions, extracurricular programs, or approved transportation, do not seriously endanger the health and safety of others or a student's own learning process.
-Following is a non-inclusive list of actions which shall result in Minor Disciplinary Measures.
+orderly classroom procedures, school functions, extracurricular programs, or approved transportation, do not seriously endanger the

+health and safety of others or a student's own learning process.
+Following is a non-inclusive list of actions which shall result in Minor

-- Absences
+Disciplinary Measures.

-- Disrespect for school staff
+- Disrespect of School Staff

-- Distribution of unauthorized materials
+- Distribution of Unauthorized Materials

-- Eating or drinking on the bus

-- Excessive talking
+- Excessive Talking

-- Failure to follow instruction or direction of administrator/teacher/staff
+- Failure to follow administrative directive

-- Failure to wear seat belt
+- Failure to follow instructions of school staff

+- Inappropriate Behavior/Language

 - Libelous statements

-- Loading or unloading on unassigned bus or bus stop

-- Loss or damage of materials belonging to the school
+- Loss/Damage of materials belonging to the school

-- Minor disruption of class or school activities
+- Minor disruption of class/school activities

-- Not in assigned bus seat
+- Not remaining in assigned area

-- Out of seat without permission while bus is in motion

 - Possession or use of skateboards

-- Skipping class or off campus without permission
+- Skipping class on or off campus without permission

+- Skipping c

-- Tardiness
+Tardiness

-- Talking while lights are on at railroad crossing

-- Teasing and horseplay
+- Teasing/Horseplay

-- Unauthorized assembly
+- Unauthorized Assembly

 - Unauthorized use of school property

-- Violations of School Board policy regarding computer and Internet usage
+- Violations of School Board Policy regarding cell phones, computers and/or internet usage

-The behaviors starred are identified as Minor Disciplinary Offenses that occur on district approved transportation.

-Minor Disciplinary Measures.
-Behavior qualifying for Minor Disciplinary Measures may result in any of the following as deemed appropriate by an administrator or teacher.
+- Minor Disciplinary Measures.
+Behavior qualifying for Minor Disciplinary Measures may result in any of the following as deemed appropriate by an administrator or teacher:

-Verbal Correction
+- Verbal Correction

 - Counseling

 - Parental Contact

 - Administrative Probation

 - Detention

 - In-School Suspension

 - Work Detail (with parental consent)

 - Seat re-assignment